squid1975/Culinnari/README.md

 Culinnari is a recipe sharing platform created as part of my Capstone Project.
 This platform was created using a combination of HTML, CSS, JavaScript, PHP, and MySQL.
+Using OOP and dynamic content is the main focus of this project.